h4cc/awesome-elixir/README.md

 ## Search
 *Libraries related to search indexing, search algorithms and search clients.*

+* [algoliax](https://github.com/WTTJ/algoliax) - An Algolia library for Elixir, usable with Ecto schemas.
 * [elasticlunr](https://github.com/heywhy/ex_elasticlunr) - A small, full-text search library for use in the Elixir environment.
 * [elasticsearch](https://github.com/infinitered/elasticsearch-elixir) - A simple, no-nonsense Elasticsearch library for Elixir.
 * [elasticsearch_elixir_bulk_processor](https://github.com/sashman/elasticsearch_elixir_bulk_processor) - An efficient and flexible way to insert into Elasticsearch.